 Have you ever had someone tell you that in order to be physically active and gain muscle, you need to eat things like meat, fish and eggs?
 How about drinking whey protein shakes?
 Is there even such a thing as vegan bodybuilding?

-Someone who did just that and successfully won several bodybuilding competitions on a strict vegan
+Someone who did just that and successfully won several bodybuilding competitions on a strict vegan diet is Torre Washington.
+And he’s no exception, he has no special genes that make him somehow gain muscle while eating exclusively plants.

-The Alabama-born didn't eat meat during his childhood since his mother was a seventh day Adventist and raised her children according to her religious beliefs.
+The Alabama-born didn’t eat meat during his childhood since his mother was a Seventh-day Adventist and raised her children according to her religious beliefs.
 When Torre joined the Rastafari movement in 1998, he decided to get serious about being “ital”: this comes from the word “vital” and means increasing one’s life energy as well as avoiding the “dead food” – including animal products.
 All of the food is meant to come strictly from the earth.

 Because he didn’t want to be a hypocrite and stop consuming a few animal products while continuing to eat other ones, he became a full-blown vegan.
 And he hasn’t looked back ever since.